 Direct route, on Baker Boy Lane (1¼ km)

 - Ignore this gate and carry on downhill for a further 500m, between Selsdon Wood and Puplet Wood.

 There is a choice of routes for the rest of this section.
-The main route in [?] goes through the eastern part of Selsdon Wood (ahead on your left), which has extensive patches of wood anemones in early spring as well as good displays of bluebells.
+The main route goes through the eastern part of Selsdon Wood (ahead on your left), which has extensive patches of wood anemones in early spring as well as good displays of bluebells.
 The alternative route in [?] goes through Puplet Wood (also good for bluebells, but can be muddy in wet weather).
 The direct route in [?] simply remains on the bridleway running between the two woods.

 - Take the bridleway heading east from the corner of Selsdon Wood, later going around (or just inside) Frith Wood.
 Turn right and head south on an enclosed bridleway through the golf course.
 Go across Farleigh Court Road onto Church Road (rejoining the VGW) to reach the church.